relvacode/mediastack/README.md

 compose sonarr logs
 ```

-You can also place an [env](sonarr/env) file in the application directory to load environment variables for that application
+Place an [env](sonarr/env) file in each stack to source environment variables

 ## Stacks